 Whether you have visited a Christadelphian meeting before or not, the doorkeeper is there to make you feel at home, to make sure that you have a Bible and a hymn book, and to make sure you have a seat.

-During the meeting there will be prayers, hymns, Bible readings and Bible-based talks.
+During the meeting there will be prayers, hymns, Bible readings and Bible-based talks and presentations.
 It will very quickly become apparent that Christadelphians respect the Bible; we base our beliefs solely on the Bible; we use the Bible as a guide for our lives.

 You will find that Christadelphian meetings are quiet and reverential.
 Speakers are not heckled or applauded.
 However, the talks are always received with genuine thanks and often result in enthusiastic discussion after the meeting.
 Christadelphians do not have paid ministers.
 Instead the meetings are arranged and led by the members themselves, often with visiting speakers from around the country to add variety and interest.